AngelZihan/Diversified-Top-k-Route-Planning-in-Road-Network/README.md

 ## Running

-Two steps to run these algorithm:
+Two steps to run these algorithms:

 The first step is to compile: